xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/yaml-values.md

     Guice [does not allow null value bindings](https://github.com/google/guice/wiki/NULL_INJECTED_INTO_NON_NULLABLE) by default, so if you bind configuration property with null value injector creation would fail.

-    To workaround it, use `@jakarta.inject.Nullable` for injected field.
+    To workaround it, use `@javax.inject.Nullable` for injected field.

 ## Unique sub configuration